duolingo

 As part of my Masters studies in UX and service design, I explored the process of improving the user experience of mobile-assisted language learning apps by examining the functionality of Duolingo and its features.
-This case study introduces two new features that are designed to facilitate more opportunities for peer-to-peer learning and self-study: Duolingo Notes and Learning with Friends.
+This case study introduces two new features that are designed to facilitate more opportunities for peer-to-peer learning and self-study: DUOLINGO NOTES and LEARNING WITH FRIENDS.

-📚 how can we create engaging and research-supported learning experiences for duolingo?
+how can we create engaging and research-supported learning experiences for duolingo?

 While language learning apps allow user to learn at their own pace and brush up on skills, linguistics researchers note that designers are ignoring the basic fundamentals of language learning theory.
 Duolingo is a strong resource for learning, but it isn't equipped to simulate proper learning experiences derived from classroom settings.
+Many users are familiar with Duolingo and its memorable marketing, but their frustrations deter them from fully being immersed in the material.
+Based on the experiences of current users, the following key issues were identified:

 ⛔ Error Assistance